UnaiM/OpenFramingIO/framing_management.md

 1. (Optimisation) Discard pixels that don’t contribute to the final result.
 2. (Depending on _Settings > Log Space)_ Convert to generic* base-2 logarithmic space.
-3. Resample the image, based on a **single** 3×3 transformation matrix.
+3. Resample the image **once,** based on a 3×3 transformation matrix.
 4. (Depending on _Settings > Log Space)_ Convert back to linear* space.
 5. Redefine the image bounds (crop it).
-6. (Only if borders visible) Multiply every channel by a single mask.
+6. (Only if borders visible) Multiply every channel by the same mask.

 \* When it comes to filtering, colour management is negligible— you can’t really tell if an Alexa Wide Gamut image has been resampled in Log C V3 for example; just that it happened in a logarithmic space.